Rethinking Publication: A Certification Framework for AI-Enabled Research: Discussion

 For Category~C papers, at least one reviewer should be explicitly selected for pipeline familiarity in the relevant domain.
 This population does not need to be imported from AI systems research.
 It already exists in most pipeline-active fields: researchers who regularly use AI tools in their own work know from direct experience what current pipeline configurations produce.

-In fields with very low current pipeline adoption, such as historical scholarship and interpretive social science, the qualified reviewer population for Category~C is initially small.
-The appropriate response is to defer Category~C assessment and begin rollout in high-pipeline fields.
-This is an implementation gap, not a design flaw.

 In fields where pipelines are rarely used today, such as historical scholarship and interpretive social science, the pool of reviewers qualified for Category~C is initially small.
-The right response is to hold off on Category~C in those fields and start with fields where pipelines are widely used.
+The appropriate response is to hold off on Category~C in those fields and start with fields where pipelines are widely used.
 This is a rollout problem, not a flaw in the design.
-The current system already asks reviewers to make pipeline-generatability judgments, but it hides that requirement and leaves no way to hold anyone to it.
-A reviewer who today rates Category~A work as high-impact has made the wrong call about pipeline-generatability, with no tool to check themselves and no benchmark to compare against.
+The current system already asks reviewers to make pipeline-generatability judgments, but it hides that requirement and leaves no way to check it.
+Under the proposed framework, a reviewer who rates routine Category~A work as high-impact would be misjudging pipeline-generatability; the current system makes this judgment hard because there is no tool to check oneself against and no benchmark to compare against.
 The proposed framework brings that judgment into the open, provides a benchmark as a reference point, and makes mistakes easy to spot, challenge, and fix.
 The real question is whether the framework leads to more reliable decisions using the same reviewers.
 For Categories~A and B, it does.